Zearin/BibTeXML/README.md

 ###	Reviving the project on GitHub
 BibTeXML stopped being developed [several years ago](http://sourceforge.net/projects/bibtexml/files/).
 For a while, it fulfilled my needs perfectly.
 But eventually my BibTeX source became more complicated, and the conversion started failing.
 I started tweaking a few problems, but the more I looked at the code, the more I wanted to fix—specifically, the Relax-NG Compact schemas and `bibtex2xml` Python script.

 I prefer Relax-NG Compact over other XML schema languages, and I appreciate Python’s readability compared to Java.
-(I have nothing against Java.
-But for me at least, it requires more practice to read and understand.)
+(Nothing against Java.
+It’s just more difficult for me to understand than Python.)

-So I hooked up some electrodes to the original SVN repository, resurrected the project as a Git zombie, and here we are.
+So I hooked up some electrodes to the original SVN repository and resurrected the project as a zombified Git repo.
 I’m planning to improve the mentioned schemas and Python script, which I hope will be helpful.

 The rest of the project may also help as-is.
 Maybe it will get noticed more on GitHub.
 Or if you know Java, maybe you can help there.  :-)